Trump chooses Bessent to be treasury secretary, Vought as budget chief, Chavez-DeRemer for Labor

 Vought’s proposed budget plan would cut spending on food aid through the Agriculture Department.
 There would be $3.3 trillion in spending reductions in the Health and Human Services Department in large part through how Medicaid and Medicare funds are distributed.
 It also contains about $642 billion in cuts to Affordable Care Act.
 The budgets for the Housing and Urban Development and Education departments would also be cut.

-Vought’s budget ideas were independent of Trump, who has not entirely spelled out the details of his economic plans, other than to campaign on income tax cuts and tariff hikes. __
+Vought’s budget ideas were independent of Trump, who has not entirely spelled out the details of his economic plans.

+Trump's choice for labor secretary, Chavez-DeRemer, 56, narrowly lost her reelection bid earlier this month.
+She received strong backing from union members in her district.

+Chavez-DeRemer is one of a few House Republicans to endorse the "Protecting the Right to Organize" or PRO Act that would allow more workers to conduct organizing campaigns and would add penalties for companies that violate workers' rights.
+The act would also weaken "right-to-work" laws that allow employees in more than half the states to avoid participating in or paying dues to unions that represent workers at their places of employment.

 Credit: AP